lorcalhost/RomanceBreaker/README.md

 ---

 ## Custom messages setup
+###### Android Users
+Android users may want to edit the file with their preferred text editing app as the file will be in the Downloads folder of their devices

 I guess you also want to send custom messages, so here we go:.
 On line 9 replace the messages in between ```" "``` with your own custom messages, you can also add more than three by adding after the ```"``` of the last message a comma and a new message, always in between ```" "```s.
 If we want to add ```NewCustomMessage``` to the list below.